mklager/findMoviesFilmedSF/README.md

 in the future.
 I'm more comfortable with backend so I decided to explore some front end areas just for fun.

+In order to use Google Map API I had to convert the addresses to latitude/longitude manually because of it the better way to to get database is to deploy it from the file findMovieFilmedSF.sql which is attached to the project.

 This project features quite simple front end design and minimal UI.
 It definitely can be modified to provide more complex functionality.
 Some features that I had in mind: